icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [OpenStreetMap (OSM)](https://www.openstreetmap.org) - The collaborative platform for mapping the world, including transport, transit, and routing data.
 - [GTFS-Hub](https://github.com/mfdz/gtfs-hub) - Community tested, probably quality/content enhanced, partially merged or filtered GTFS-feeds of (currently German) transport agencies.
 Maintained by [MITFAHR|DE|ZENTRALE](https://github.com/mfdz).

+#### Sample GTFS datasets used for software testing
+- [sample-gtfs-feed](https://github.com/public-transport/sample-gtfs-feed) - An imaginary GTFS data set used for testing.

 ### Software for Creating APIs

 Software that you can set up to provide an API to transit and multimodal data.